AKROGIS/AnimalMovement/Documentation/UserGuide.rst

 2. Click on the **Project Investigator Details** button.
 If you do not see this button, then you are not a PI, and cannot create you own Argos program.
 If you should be a PI, please contact the database administrator (regan_sarwas@nps.gov).
-If you want to create a project for another PI, then click on the **Project List**, select one of thier projects, and then click the PI info button on the project details page.
+If you want to create a project for another PI, then click on the **Project List**, select one of their projects, and then click the PI info button on the project details page.

 3. Click the **Argos** tab on the Project Investigator Details** page.